Marie Watkins Oliver: Biography

-Marie Watkins became the tutor for her brothers as they prepared to attend the University of Missouri.
+Oliver became the tutor for her brothers as they prepared to attend the University of Missouri.
 One of her brothers, Charles, roomed with a law student, Robert Burett Oliver, who would eventually become her husband.
 When Charles died, Robert began exchanging letters with Marie.
 They wrote for two years before eventually meeting in 1876.
 After a long courtship, the two were married on December 10, 1879.
 The two moved to Jackson, Missouri, where Robert worked as a lawyer until he was elected to the Missouri Senate in 1882.
-Marie Elizabeth Watkins Oliver had five sons and one daughter while living in Jackson: Robert Burett Jr., John Byrd, Allen Laws, William Palmer, Charles Watkins, and Marie Marguerite.
+She had five sons and one daughter while living in Jackson: Robert Burett, Jr.; John Byrd, Allen Laws; William Palmer; Charles Watkins; and Marie Marguerite.
 During that time, Marie began volunteering throughout the community.